FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/enums/LMConfigurationId.md

 case elevation
 ```

-- Elevation is in feet above sea level.
+- Float Elevation is in feet above sea level.
 This is not currently implemented on the LM

 ### `distanceToPin`